Alt Text

 Moving sands

-I had the privilege of being able to travel through many deserts in the world.
-The desert (from Latin desertum which means solitude) is absolute and frightening silence.
-The only place in the world where you can distinctly hear the beating of your own heart.
-“The silence of the desert strips you.
-This way you become yourself; that is to say, nothing.
-But a nothing that listens” (Edmond Jabès).
-"To talk about the desert should be to be silent first and to pay homage to it by our silence" (Monod).
-The desert is for me the best way to lose notions of space and time, to rediscover the virtues of silence and contemplation.
-I discovered there, places that are both ungrateful and magnificent where primitive civilizations live in total osmosis with their environment, in a total economy of resources.
-They have nothing, they give everything.
+I have had the privilege of traveling through many deserts around the world.
+The desert (from the Latin desertum, meaning solitude) is absolute, terrifying silence.
+The only place in the world where one can distinctly hear the beating of one's own heart.
+"The silence of the desert strips you bare.
+Through it, you become yourself; that is to say—nothing.
+But a nothingness that listens" (Edmond Jabès).
+"To speak of the desert is, first and foremost, to be silent, like it, and to pay homage to it not with our vain chatter, but with our silence" (Monod).
+For me, the desert is the most beautiful way to lose my sense of space and time, to rediscover the virtues of silence and contemplation.